Ncynah/epirus.github.io/docs/features.md

 ## Accounts

-Clicking on an address that is not associated with a smart contract, i.e. it holds Ether, will bring up the account view, which displays the current balance and transactions associated with the account.
+If you click on an address that is not associated with a smart contract, i.e. it holds Ether, it will bring up the account view.
+Here you will find the current balance and transactions associated with the account.

 ![Account details](img/account_details.png)